 And it’s true.
 Compared with all the struggles and difficulties that I have experienced in my life, parenting has not been hard.

-It has not been hard at all.
+Comparatively, it has not been hard at all.
 It has been easy.

 And it is not because my wife and I are exceptional parents or because our daughter is an uncommonly good child.
 It’s simply because the blessings of parenthood kick the ass of the struggles of parenthood.

 Yes, I had to change six diapers yesterday, and yes, at least one of them was exceedingly disgusting.
 But this meant that I was able to spend some uninterrupted, one-on-one time with my favorite person in the world, listening to her tell me about her shadow on the wall or the book in her hand or the mobile over head or her plans for the afternoon.